 Average Annual Increases in Recipient Wages for Degree Scholarship Recipients

-Average Annual Recipient Retention Rates in States with Associate and/or Bachelor Degree Scholarships (removing turnover caused by COVID-19)
+Average Annual Recipient Retention Rates in States with Associate and/or Bachelor’s Degree Scholarships

 - 95% — Recipients on Associate Degree scholarships

 - 97% — Recipients on Bachelor’s Degree scholarships

 - 45% of Associate Degree recipients were people of color and/or Latinx origin

 - 42% of Bachelor’s Degree recipients were people of color and/or Latinx origin

 Diversity of Program Auspices and Children Served

 - 28.6% of recipients worked with children in publicly funded prekindergarten programs

 - 11.9% of recipients worked with the Head Start population